-The adult Butterfly is the THIRD and final stage of life cycle of a grasshopper.
+The adult grasshopper is the THIRD and final stage of life cycle of a grasshopper.
 It takes about ONE MONTH to develop fully grown wings.

 The lifespan of Grasshoppers is about 12 months.
 At this stage the adult female grasshopper is ready to lay eggs.
 Once she starts laying eggs, the female grasshopper continues to lay eggs at intervals of three to four days until she dies.

 That means when the grasshopper reaches its adult phase it lives for only one or two months.

 Summary - THREE Stages of the Life Cycle of a Grasshopper

 ➤ Stage 1.
 Egg –